KERR-MCGEE CHEMICAL CORP - COLUMBUS

 On related pages:

 The Kerr-McGee Chemical Corp – Columbus site is located in Columbus, Mississippi.
 The 90-acre site is located at 300 North 14th Avenue in Columbus, Mississippi, east of the intersection of North 14th Avenue and North 21st Street.
-The site boundary includes the former chemical manufacturing facility; in the future, EPA may expand the boundary to include residential properties.
+The site boundary includes the former chemical manufacturing facility; in the future, the U.S. Environmental Protection Agency may expand the boundary to include residential properties.
 Businesses and neighborhoods, which include low-income and minority residents, surround the site.
 Schools and daycare facilities are also located nearby.

 This site includes the area where Kerr-McGee Chemical and its successor, Tronox Incorporated (Tronox), operated a chemical manufacturing facility from 1928 to 2003.
 While it operated, Kerr-McGee made pressure-treated railroad products such as wooden cross ties, switch ties and timbers.
 Operators used creosote and creosote coal tar solutions to make pressure-treated wood products.
 Operators also used pentachlorophenol (PCP) for wood treating from the 1950s until the mid-1970s.